New Student Request Process Through CSD

 3. Provide disability documentation

 - Read Documentation Guidelines that apply to your diagnosis.
-Forward these guidelines to the clinician providing your documentation and
+Forward these guidelines to the clinician providing your documentation

 - If current documentation is not available or doesn't meet UWW criteria, have a qualified professional or clinician complete the Disability Assessment Form and return it to CSD.
-This will help us determine if additional documentation/assessment is needed* and
+This will help us determine if additional documentation/assessment is needed*

 - Send CSD any records of accommodations/services provided to you at any previous academic settings (e.g. IEP, Section 504 plan, college service plan, etc.) and any record of accommodations provided for any national standardized exams (e.g. ACT, SAT, GRE, LSAT, etc.).
 This documentation is helpful but not necessarily sufficient to determine eligibility for services.